Cartilage conduction: Practical tools that use cartilage conduction

 The ear canal does not have to be physically occluded by an earphone that operates via cartilage conduction.
 As such, this type of earphone does not reduce situational awareness, as users can still hear sounds from the environment around them.
 Similar to cartilage-conduction smartphones, very little sound leaks from this type of earphone.
 The first cartilage-conduction earphone came onto the market in 2022.
+The current communication income fills one side of ears, and the user hears the environmental sound in the opposite free ear.
+While the cartilage conduction transducers enable both ears to hear the transmitted speech and the environmental sounds at the same time, because they do not occlude the ears.
+And they can present spatial sound, so they are suitable for security and operation in a large space.